- 3rd Interim Report 2021

 |Child and juvenile labour||10||12||7|

 The individual JAC members are continuously addressing these shortcomings.
 The collected data is updated regularly and discussed in the steering committee.

-Carbon Disclosure Project (CDP) – Supply Chain Program
+Carbon Disclosure Project (CDP) – supply chain programme

 As part of its CR Strategy 2020, Swisscom is pursuing a specific target in the area of climate protection (2:1 target).
-As the supply chain is responsible for a major portion of Scope 3 emissions, CO2 emissions in the supply chain play a very important role.
-Swisscom therefore aims to define set reduction targets with individual suppliers in 2016.
-Thanks to the emission data that the CDP collects from suppliers, Swisscom has a reliable basis for determining these reduction targets for itself and for its key suppliers.
+As the supply chain is responsible for a major portion of Scope -3 emissions, CO2 emissions in the supply chain play a very important role.
+Swisscom will therefore take part in the Action Exchange programme in 2017 as part of its work with the CDP and define specific reduction targets with individual suppliers.
+Thanks to the emission data that the CDP collects from suppliers, Swisscom has a reliable basis for determining reduction targets for itself as well as for its key suppliers.

 GeSi – commitment

 As part of GeSi, the Global e-Sustainability Initiative, the world’s leading ICT providers are committed to sustainable change using new technologies.
 In particular, Swisscom works within the GeSi framework to promote fair and sustainable supply chains requiring global cooperation.
 It participates in numerous CR projects and plays an active role in them.
 These projects include, for example, sponsoring and collaborating in the “Smarter 2030” study; developing and positioning the Sustainability Assessment Standard Framework (SASF) as the future standard for the entire ICT sector; and the continuing development of e-tasc as an overarching platform for conducting self-assessments and audits of suppliers.
 Going forward, GeSI will align its organisation and its activities to the Sustainable Development Goals (SDGs).See